 A common concern with fair value is that when an asset is held for its operational capacity, fair value is difficult and inappropriate to apply because the following concepts are generally not applicable:

-a) Highest and best use; and
+- Highest and best use; and

-b) Maximising the use of market participant data.
+- Maximising the use of market participant data.

-In the public sector, many assets are used to help in the delivery of services which can result in them not being put to their highest and best financial use.
+In the public sector, many assets are used for the delivery of services which can result in them not being put to their highest and best financial use.
 A typical example would be operating a school in a city centre when the most financially lucrative use for the building might be office space.
 Whilst the standard says that highest and best use of non-financial assets takes into account the use of the asset that is physically possible, legally permissible and financially feasible, the highest and best use is nevertheless determined from the perspective of market participants, even if the entity intends a different use (of the asset).

-The current operational value was introduced by IPSASB as an alternative to fair value to cover public sector specific circumstances when fair value is not an appropriate current value measurement basis.
+The current operational value was introduced by IPSASB as an alternative to fair value to cover public sector specific circumstances when fair value is not an appropriate measurement basis.
 But does it make sense to have impairment standards that require an estimation of fair value when at standards level fair value was purposefully avoided as a measurement basis?
-Furthermore, IPSAS 21 and 26 don’t make it clear which definition of fair value is being applied, does the fair value less costs to sell include highest and best use for example?
+Furthermore, IPSAS 21 and IPSAS 26 don't make it clear which definition of fair value is being applied, does the fair value less costs to sell include highest and best use for example?

 There are no differences regarding the recognition of impairments between IPSAS and IFRS.
-Impairment losses are recognised straight away in surplus or deficit unless the asset is carried at revalued amount in accordance with another standard (ie property, plant and equipment).
+Impairment losses are recognised straight away in surplus or deficit unless the asset is carried at revalued amount in accordance with another standard (ie, property, plant and equipment).

 Any impairment loss of a revalued asset shall be treated as a revaluation decrease in revaluation surplus (reserves) to the extent that the impairment loss does not exceed the amount in revaluation surplus for that individual asset.

-|UK adaption to IAS 36|
+UK adaption to IAS 36

-Examples of impairments resulting from a consumption of economic benefit or service potential include losses as a result of loss or damage, abandonment of projects, gold-plating and use of the asset for a lower specification purpose.
+Examples of impairments resulting from a consumption of economic benefit or service potential include impairments as a result of loss or damage, abandonment of projects, gold-plating and use of the asset for a lower specification purpose.

 The reason for this is to maintain alignment with their own budgeting guidance which says that a fall in value relating to a consumption of economic benefit is an impairment.